Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-specialized-disk-from-VHD/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started with creating a virtual machine by importing a specialized operating system disk VHD #

  Azure Compute sample for managing virtual machines.
   - Create an un-managed virtual machine from PIR image with data disks
   - Create managed disks from specialized un-managed OS and Data disk of virtual machine
   - Create a virtual machine by attaching the managed disks
   - Get SAS Uri to the virtual machine's managed disks

 ## Running this Sample ##